space-sh/space/doc/space.md

 For more complex combinations of modules, there is also the concept of "Dimensions". **Space** can handle up to three dimensions.
 This is a cuboid X*Y*Z, where X, Y and Z are one or many nodes that will get run in combination.
 An example of that is X could be a list of "things" to operate on, Y could be one or more "operations" to apply to each thing and Z could be one or more "hosts" to where these things exist.
-The Z dimension nodes will typically provide an environment variable named CMDWRAP that would wrap the CMD inside another CMD, for example to run the given CMD on another host over SSH.
+The Z dimension nodes will typically provide an environment variable named SPACE_WRAP that would wrap the RUN inside another RUN, for example to run the given RUN on another host over SSH.
 Each Dimension could have its own Namespace or share Namespaces.
 A Namespace is a loaded YAML structure. **Space** could, from a given first and optional second dimension, fetch the second or third dimension.

 When running **Space**, the following steps occur: